 TreatSMA is working to make sure that Spinraza becomes a standard treatment in the UK and that everyone diagnosed with SMA can access it through the NHS.

 Zolgensma (AVXS-101) is the only approved gene therapy for spinal muscular atrophy.
 It consists of an artificial SMN1 gene that is loaded into a specially prepared virus.
-The virus is injected in the veins or the spinal cord where it “infects” the target cells with a functional copy of the SMN1 gene.
+The virus is injected in the veins or the spinal cavity where it “infects” the target cells with a functional copy of the SMN1 gene.
 The therapy has been developed by a US company AveXis (now a subsidiary of Novartis).
 It has been approved for use in the United States on 24th May 2019 while approvals elsewhere in the world are pending.

 Experimental medicines in clinical development